2017–18 Liverpool F.C. season: March

 Liverpool's first match of the month was a home bout on 3 March against Newcastle, as the Reds welcomed back manager Rafa Benítez, who won the 2005 Champions League with the club.
 Salah opened the scoring in the 40th minute and Mane put in another in the 55th to give the Reds a comfortable 2–0 victory over the Magpies.
 The Reds then played mid-week at home on 6 March against Porto in the return fixture of the Champions League round of 16.
 It was a quiet affair, Mane had a chance that hit the post and Danny Ings had a strong effort saved, but the game ended 0–0 and Liverpool moved on to the quarterfinals.
 Following these matches, on 10 March Liverpool traveled to Old Trafford in another iteration of the Northwest Derby against Manchester United.
 Marcus Rashford scored twice in ten minutes to give United a 2–0 lead within 25 minutes, were the score stood till the half.
 An Eric Bailly own goal put Liverpool back in business in the 66th, but it was not enough and a 2–1 scoreline was final.
 The loss put the Reds five points back of second place.
 On 16 March, the Reds learned that their Champions League quarterfinal opponent would be the only other English team remaining, Manchester City.
-The fixtures were set for 4 April at Anfield and 10 April at the Etihad.
+The fixtures were set for 4 April at Anfield and 10 April at the City of Manchester Stadium.
 The following day, Liverpool returned to Anfield to square off with Watford and, in stylish fashion, dispatched the Hornets 5–0.
 Salah had his first English hat trick as he scored in the 4th, 43rd, and 77th, and then added one more for good measure in the 85th.
 Firmino added in one of his own in the 49th.
 The final fixture of the month occurred on 31 March at Selhurst Park against Crystal Palace.
 Palace opened the scoring in the 13th with a Luka Milivojević spot kick and the 1–0 scoreline held into halftime.
 Just four minutes into the second half, however, Liverpool struck back with a Mane goal off a Milner cross.
 The 1–1 deadlock was broken as Salah slotted home another in the 84th and the Reds took a 1–2 victory out of London.